-- (1) It shall be lawful for the Minister to determine in consultation with the Minister in charge of the subject of Public Administration the hours of general attendance and hours of special attendance of officers of Customs and other persons employed in the service of Customs at their proper offices and places of employment. - (2) The Director-General shall determine the proper offices and places of employment of officers of Customs and such other persons referred to in subsection (1):
+Minister to 6.(1) It shall be lawful for the Minister to determine in consultation with determine hours of the Minister in charge of the subject of Public Administration the hours of general attendance and hours of special attendance of officers of attendance.

+[3, 83 of 1988] customs and other persons employed in the service of customs at their proper offices and places of employment.

+(2) The Principal Collector shall determine the proper offices and places of employment of officers of customs and such other persons referred to in subsection (1) :

-Provided however that within a specified Port, as defined in the Sri Lanka Ports Authority Act, No. 51 of 1979, or an airport, proper offices and places of employment of officers of Customs and such other persons referred to in subsection (1) shall be determined by the Director-General in consultation with the authority in charge of such port or airport.
+Provided however that within a specified Port, as defined in the Sri Lanka Ports Authority Act, No. 51 of 1979, or an airport, proper offices and places of employment of officers of customs and such other persons referred to in subsection (1) shall be determined by the Principal Collector in consultation with the authority in charge of such port or airport.

-6A.
 Payment for special service or attendance.

-Where any person requires-

-- (a) any service which is determined by the Minister as a special service; or - (b) the attendance of any officer of Customs at any office or place other than his proper office or place of employment, payment shall be made for such service or attendance, as the case may be, to the Director-General by such person at such rates as may be specified by the Director-General.
+[4, 83 of 1988] 6A.
+Where any person requires-(a) any service which is determined by the Minister as a special service ; or (b) the attendance of any officer of customs at any office or place other than his proper office or place of employment,payment shall be made for such service or attendance, as the case may be, to the Principal Collector by such person at such rates as may be specified by the Principal Collector.

-6B.
-Persons to provide accommodation and shelter for officers of Customs.

-Notwithstanding anything in any other law, it shall be the duty of every authority of any Port or of every person in charge of any place or warehouse which requires the attendance or services of officers of Customs or any person employed in the service of Customs, to provide suitable shelter and accommodation in such Port, warehouse or place, as the case may be, for the use of the Customs.
+Persons to provide 6B.
+Notwithstanding anything in any other law, it shall be the duty of accommodation and shelter for officers of customs.
+[4, 83 of 1988] 6B.
+Notwithstanding anything in any other law, it shall be the duty of every authority of any Port or of every person in charge of any place or warehouse which requires the attendance or services of officers of customs or any person employed in the service of custom's, to provide suitable shelter and accommodation in such Port, warehouse or place, as the case may be, for the use of the customs.